 House Bill 234 is a popular one that has garnered a lot of media attention recently.
 This bill would make it safe for children to run a lemonade stand in their front yards and protect them from any other ordinances or repercussions.
 If your kids are on private property and the beverage is non-alcoholic, this bill protects them from any naysayers.
 (Fun fact: until this point, front yard stands selling homemade lemonade have actually been explicitly illegal in the state of Texas due to health concerns under the Texas Food Establishment Rules.)
 With this bill under consideration, however, there’s hope for young entrepreneurs statewide.

 Concerned about the status or outcome of any of these bills?
-Check the status of any bill at the Texas Legislature’s official webpage here.
+Check the status of any bill at the Texas Legislature’s official website.
 From here, you can track legislation, view votes, contact your legislator, and even set up alerts if a bill’s status changes.
-For a full list of bills filed in the 86th Texas Legislature, visit their webpage here.
+The 86th Texas Legislature website has a full list of bills filed.